 FTCA Application Tool Kit

-HRSA periodically will update this section to include presentations and resources that will focus on the application preparation, submission, and deeming process.
+HRSA will periodically update this section to include presentations and resources that will focus on the application preparation, submission, and deeming process.

 Technical Assistance